 Frequently Asked Questions

-Can I make these ahead of time for parties?
+Can I make these poppers in advance?

-What if I don’t have a smoker?
+What if I only have a grill, not a smoker?

 Summary